aminaslami/Laravel-library-management-system/README.md

 ````
 create .env file
 ```
-Copy all  .env.example

-and create
+copy all  .env.example file and create
 .env
-file after, paste all code in .env file
+file after, paste all code in new .env file

 ```
 generate env key